Composer

 below, so rather than go through them now, I will let you find them in the

 text.
-Needless to say, I was happy that he accepted my invitation
+Needless to say, I was happy that he accepted my invitation for

-refer to my interviews elsewhere on my website.
+to my interviews elsewhere on my website.

-He was making a trip to Chicago in the spring of 1989 to visit a few of
+He was making a trip to Chicago in the spring of 1989 to visit a few

-transpired . . . . .
+is what transpired . . . . .

 Bruce Duffie: